 When you visit Suffolk – like any tourist destination – you’ll obviously want to know about the best places to see and things to do.
-And as a motorhome driver you’ll also want to know if you can park!
+And as a motorhome driver you’ll also want to know if Suffolk is motorhome friendly.

 Let’s just say that some places cater better than others for us van-lifers.

 It’s a serious consideration because if you’re driving a really large motorhome parking is not easy in some locations.
-And sometimes it is impossible!
+And sometimes it is near impossible.

-The good news is that most of the places we like best in Suffolk – and those we’re going to tell you about – are less touristy so you shouldn’t have a problem.
+The good news is that most of the places we like best in Suffolk – and those we’re going to tell you about – are less touristy so you shouldn’t have a problem parking in each location.

 Driving on Suffolk’s country lanes

 Another thing is that some of the places we’ll mention are down single-lane roads.
 That’s the thing about Suffolk; there are lots of narrow B roads (called byroads) criss-crossing the county that sometimes turn into little more than dirt tracks with grass growing in the middle.